 Later known activity at the site was focused around the annexe, where there are the remains of two medieval hut platforms.
 More recently, the hillfort formed part of the MoD Caerwent training area.
 Today, the hillfort is in Cadw ownership and the land around forms the home for many species of flora and fauna.

 In 2012 Cadw conducted excavations at the hillfort with the help of many members of the community as part of the Llanmelin Community Project.
 The project aims to provide opportunities for people from all backgrounds to get involved in archaeology using Llanmelin as the focus.
+The server encountered an unexpected condition which prevented it from fulfilling the request.
+Please try again later

 We wanted to learn more about how people lived at Llanmelin so that we can tell visitors the story of the occupants as well as the history of the hillfort.